 Today’s post is about party anxiety.
-I hosted my parents’ 50th wedding anniversary party over this past weekend along with my brother and sister and it was quite the event.
+I hosted my parents’ 50th wedding anniversary party over this past weekend along with my brother and sister and it was quite the happy event.

 Do people with party anxiety plan and host parties?
 Yes we most certainly do.

 We get married, be in wedding parties, have barbeques, host showers, and do everything people that aren’t anxious do.
 We just have the added stress of anxiety in the background making everything all the harder…

 As an anxious person I have been thinking about this party and daydreaming (and freaking out a little) about it ever since the initial planning stages a year ago.
 From time to time I would get a little too focused on it and have to take a step back and remind myslef to relax and stay present.

 But my thoughts would continue to go to the party from time to time and I guess it’s just my nature.

 Long story short I am thrilled to report the party went off very well.
 My parents were both so very happy, I got to see my brother and sister- both of whom live far away from me- as well as my cousins and other people I love- and it was the nicest family weekend.